NethServer/nethsecurity-docs/migration.rst

 A gateway with IP 192.168.1.220 is connected to the same switch as the "office" interface, providing access to the remote network 10.10.10.0/24.
 The remote network 10.10.10.0/24 must use NethSecurity to reach the internet.

-In NethSecurity 8, no additional configuration is needed, all packets sent to the "office" interface are correctly routed, even if they originate from a different network segment.
+In NethSecurity, no additional configuration is needed, all packets sent to the "office" interface are correctly routed, even if they originate from a different network segment.
 Masquerading is also applied to all outbound packets.

 **2. No need to create new zones for different segments**